 Surgical Procedures for Atrial Fibrillation (AFib or AF)

 A pacemaker is a small electrical device implanted in the body with wires going to the heart to regulate the heartbeat.
 It is implanted under the skin near the collarbone and sends out an electrical signal to keep a steady contracting rhythm in the heart.
 Some pacemakers sense when the heartbeat is too fast or too slow and fire impulses that help the heart return to the proper rhythm and speed.
+Watch an animation of a pacemaker.

 Learn more about living with your pacemaker and read about devices that may interfere with your pacemaker.